bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-05-27-newsletter.md

 ---
-This week's newsletter summarizes a discussion about the minimum allowed transaction size and includes our regular sections with popular questions and answers from the Bitcoin StackExchange, releases and release candidates, and notable merges from Bitcoin infrastructure projects.
+This week's newsletter summarizes a discussion about the minimum allowed transaction size and includes our regular sections with popular questions and answers from the Bitcoin Stack Exchange, releases and release candidates, and notable merges from Bitcoin infrastructure projects.